volkszaehler/mbmd/README.md

 ### Installing the software from source

 You need a working [Golang installation](http://golang.org) and the [GB build tool](http://getgb.io/) in order to compile your binary.
-You can install GB like this:
+Please install the Go compiler first.
+Afterwards you can install GB like this:

     go get github.com/constabulary/gb/...

-Afterwards you clone this repository:
+Clone this repository:

     git clone https://github.com/gonium/gosdm630.git

 and build it:

+    cd gosdm630
     gb build all

 Now, there should be a binary in the ````bin```` subfolder.